Plans to Build a Providence Dresser

 Cut the pieces for the lower trim.
 Secure the sides first using glue and 1-1/4″ brad nails, then secure the front.

 Cut the pieces for the drawer boxes.
 Drill pocket holes in all four edges of the bottom as well as each end of the sides.
 Assemble the drawer boxes as shown using glue and 1-1/4” pocket hole screws.
 Install the drawer slides according to the manufacturer’s installation instructions, locating them 1” back from the front edge of the sides.
-For an easy tutorial, click here.
+Check out this easy tutorial on installing drawer slides!
 Make any necessary adjustments.

 Cut the pieces for the drawer front bases and the drawer front trim.
 Cut miters (45° angles) in each end of the trim pieces, securing the trim pieces to the drawer fronts using glue and 5/8″ brad nails.

 Mark the position for the drawer pulls on the drawer fronts and drill the holes.
 Shim the drawer front in the opening – there will be a 1/8” gap around all sides – then drive screws through the holes for the drawer pulls into the drawer box.
 Open the drawer, and secure the drawer front using countersunk 1-1/4” screws from the inside.
 Remove the screws from the holes for the drawer pull then finish drilling the holes.
 Install the drawer pull.
-For an easy tutorial on installing drawer fronts, click here.
+For guidance, check out this easy tutorial on installing drawer fronts.

 Finish as desired.